Traditional Clothing and Materials

 Pretty much the whole time I was in Antarctica I wore moleskin trousers - pants.
-They were versatile enough to be worn indoors and out.
+They are versatile enough to be worn indoors and out.
 Contrary to the impression the name may give, they are made neither of the skin of moles nor the kin of moles.
-Any of the modern (not historical) pictures on this site that show people in Antarctica will show them wearing moleskin pants.

 Moleskin is a wonderfully comfortable, tough and hard-wearing cotton fabric that is as tough as leather but as soft as velvet to the touch.
-Substantial on their own, extra warm with long underwear and warm and weather proof with windproofs or waterproofs on top.
+Substantial on their own, extra warm with long underwear and warm and weather proof with wind or water-proofs on top.

 Casual wear, if I could I'd wear them all the time, forget jeans or combats or slacks or anything else, these are the nicest practical leg-wear you can have for cooler climates.
-Lightweight moleskin pants have a surprisingly wide temperature comfort range, I wear mine perfectly well on their own up to about 75°F and down to around 20°F (for short shopping trips!).
+Lightweight moleskin pants have a surprisingly wide temperature comfort range, I wear mine perfectly well on their own up to about 70°F and down to around 20°F.